themattbirch/Portfolio/src/content/posts/astro-hot-framework-frontend-web-develoeprs.md

 But Astro has emerged as a standout choice for frontend devs.
 Its innovative approach to building content-rich websites has caught the attention of major players, with industry leaders like MDN Web Docs, Vercel and Netlify all incorporating it into their tech stack.

-## A New Perspective on Web Development
+## A New Perspective On Web Development

 At its core, Astro represents a paradigm shift in the approach to web development.